-Jump into this list of the Best Nintendo Switch Platformers
+Jump into this list of the best Nintendo Switch platformers

 - Truly new content is locked behind DLC

-Leave it to the fans to make one of the best Sonic games ever made.
-Sonic Mania is a love letter to the 16-bit era of Sonic games.

-Best Port: Rayman Legends: Definitive Edition
+Best port: Rayman Legends: Definitive Edition

 The Nintendo Switch has built an impressive library of great titles, thanks to the number of ports it has received over the years.
 One such gem is Rayman Legends, a game that was overlooked when it launched originally for the WiiU.
 What a shame; it is one of the best platformers ever made and, hands down, one of Rayman's most entertaining adventures.

-Rayman returns to his roots in this 2D side-scrolling game and looks gorgeous, thanks in part to the UbiArt Framework engine.
+Rayman returns to his roots in this 2D side-scrolling game and looks gorgeous thanks to the UbiArt Framework engine.
 Rayman and friends have never looked more expressive, and the environments feel alive, dripping with color and personality.

-Levels are so masterfully designed that it is easy to slip into autopilot, jumping, and punching and finding a rhythm that'll coast you through most levels.
-Speaking of rhythm, the music stages in Rayman Legends are superb, and some of the most entertaining stages I've ever experienced in a platformer.
+Levels are so masterfully designed that it is easy to slip into autopilot, jumping, punching, and finding a rhythm that'll coast you through most levels.
+Speaking of rhythm, the music stages in Rayman Legends are superb and some of the most entertaining stages I've ever experienced in a platformer.
 All that plus local co-op multiplayer, and it's clear why it's on the list.

-Rayman Legends is bursting from the seams with content, in the form of levels, characters, and costumes, and you'll be happy to know that the Switch version runs as smooth as butter, both in handheld and docked mode.
-Rayman Legends: Definitive Edition doesn't have much new to offer returning players, but if you haven't played this before — you have too.
+Rayman Legends is bursting from the seams with content in the form of levels, characters, and costumes, and you'll be happy to know that the Switch version runs as smooth as butter, both in handheld and docked mode.
+Rayman Legends: Definitive Edition doesn't have much new to offer returning players, but if you haven't played this before — you have to.
 Rayman deserves all our love.

 Pros:

-- Rayman has never looked better thanks to an amazing art style
+- Rayman has never looked better, thanks to an amazing art style

 - Packed to the brim with content